 A small Antarctic ice shelf around Coronation Island.
 Photo by Renato R. Colucci ©PNRA-ENEA

-The terminus of Marmolada glacier (western tongue) in the italian Dolomites at the end of Summer 2018.
+The terminus of Marmolada glacier (western tongue) in the Italian Dolomites at the end of Summer 2018.
 Photo by Renato R. Colucci

 A permanent Ice deposit in a cave of the South East Alps in Italy.
 Photo by Renato R. Colucci